-The dataset used is obtained from Gene Expression Omnibus (GEO) (GSE121) derived from an experiment of global transcript profiling to identify differentially expressed muscle genes in insulin resistance which is the prime causes of Type II diabetis-melitus [13].
+Initially, The dataset used is obtained from Gene Expression Omnibus (GEO) (GSE121) derived from an experiment of global transcript profiling to identify differentially expressed muscle genes in insulin resistance which is the prime causes of Type II diabetis-melitus [13].

 Here this experiment presents the minimum path analysis of the HME3M [8].
-The result shown in figures below are the key component for insulin resistant as identified by HME3M in terms of connected pathways (Figure 1), genes (Figure 2) and compounds (Figure 3) involved in that particular pathways.
+The result shown in the figures are the key component for insulin resistant as identified by HME3M in terms of connected pathways (Figure 1), genes (Figure 2) and compounds (Figure 3) involved in that particular pathways.
 The edge thickness indicates the importance of that edge to the network and pathway with higher probability.
-This experiment is only focusing on insulin resistant as it is the key factor that contributes to Type II diabetes.
+This experiment is only focusing on insulin resistance, one of the key factors that contribute to Type II diabetes.